UANATACA/ONESHOT-REPO/oneshot_gui.md

 	7 |     }
 	8 | }

-The response is the a JSON containing important request parameters, in **VIDEOPENDING** status after creation.
+The request starts at **VIDEOPENDING** status after creation.
 The request_pk output parameter will be used to identify this digital signature request in subsequent calls.

+> At this point, the workflow progress will depend on the video-identification successful completion.
+This action will change request status from **VIDEOPENDING** to **VIDEOREVIEW**.
+To inform both business app and Video ID RAO about this change at the time it takes place, we recommend to enhance the process with the usage of a listener **webhook**.
+Check our documentation for webhook configuration.

 If request data needs to be modified, use the <a href="#tag/Video-ID/paths/~1api~1v1~1request~1{request_pk}/put">Update Request</a> call.
 Check API Reference.